tinygo-org/tinygo-site/content/docs/guides/webassembly.md

 }

 // This function is imported from JavaScript, as it doesn't define a body.
-// You should define a function named 'main.add' in the WebAssembly 'env'
+// You should define a function named 'add' in the WebAssembly 'env'
 // module from JavaScript.
+//
+//export add
 func add(x, y int) int

 // This function is exported to JavaScript, so can be called using